tzeikob/javascript-patterns/control-flow/sequential-execution/readme.md

 ### Sequential execution with async/await ###

-A more elegant way to implement the same pattern of execution is to use **async functions** along with the **await** expression.
+A more elegant way to implement the same pattern of execution is to use **async functions** along with **await** expressions.
 The use of async/await will make the code look like it is executed synchronously even though it still remains asynchronous.
 Let's say we have the same `operation` function and the same tasks as before.

 ```javascript
 // An operation returns as a promise